AbenaAmo13/ThemePark/README.md

 ## Usage
-You can clone the repository in any terminal by typing in the following command `git clone https://github.com/AbenaAmo13/ThemePark/ ` and cd into the ThemePark file.
-After cd into the Coursework2
+You can clone the repository in any terminal by typing in the following command `git clone https://github.com/AbenaAmo13/ThemePark/ ` and then run the Simulation class.